 We love to arrive at grand conclusions with very limited information.
 We’re great at making assumptions and we think we’re pretty damn smart.
 And we’ll tell ourselves (and others) that our intuition is amazing!
 Mmm ... assumptions and intuition are very different things.
 Intuition is a gut feeling, but doesn’t come from the gut.
 It … Continue reading How Mindfulness Can Lead to False Assumptions

 “So Rob, tell me; are you a God-fearing man?”
-Almost twenty years ago in Nashville, I was having lunch with one of my rep agencies.
+Almost twenty years ago in Nashville, I was having lunch with a small business group.
 There were about eight of us.
-When my salad came, I began to eat it while conversing with the group.
-As their salads came, they waited for everyone to get … Continue reading The Threat of Heaven and the Promise of Hell
+When our salads came, I began to eat it while conversing with the group.
+As their salads came, they waited for everyone to get theirs … Continue reading The Threat of Heaven and the Promise of Hell

 “I try.
 I try to be a righteous man.
 I try to give love all over the world.
 But I’m tired of being used!” – Charles Bradley: Ain’t It a Sin Such passion that you know came from a hard-earned life.
 The Screaming Eagle of Soul passed away just two years ago and way too early.
 May he … Continue reading How to Be a Yogi Without Being a Chump

 I come from a rough neighborhood; that’s no secret.
 Where I grew up, people were gruff, rough, and tough.
 In fact, here’s a typical greeting; and seriously, no bullshit, verbatim: “Joe!
-How the hell are you, you fat fucking bastard?
+How the hell are you, you f**king fat bastard?
 Life treating you good or what?”
-Realness.
-You know this guy cares about Joe; asking … Continue reading The Case for Care in the Face of Sympathy
+Yep, pretty typical.
+Crazy right?
+But, you know this … Continue reading The Case for Care in the Face of Sympathy

 A house is not useful in its walls, roof, and floors.
 It is only valuable for the empty space it creates.
 The purpose of a doorway isn’t about its frame or arch, however grand or rudimentary it may be.
 No; the doorway is a passage from one place to another.
 It’s value is in the … Continue reading We Live in the Empty Space